Tools4everBV/HelloID-Conn-Prov-Source-Elanza/README.md

 #### No API call to get a list of departments and products

-Unfortunately there are no API calls to retrieve a list of departments or products.
-Both can only be retrieved by making an API call using the `uuid` on a worker.shift.
+Unfortunately there are no API calls to retrieve a list of products.
+They can only be retrieved by making an API call using the `uuid` on a worker.shift.

 The response to retrieve all _plannedWorkers_ is as follows: